reactjs/react.dev/content/community/team.md

 [@poteto on GitHub](https://github.com/poteto) &middot; [@potetotes on Twitter](https://twitter.com/potetotes)

 Lauren’s programming career peaked when she first discovered the `<marquee>` tag.
 She’s been chasing that high ever since.
-When she’s not adding bugs into React, she enjoys dropping cheeky memes in chat, and playing all too many video games with her partner and dog Zelda.
+When she’s not adding bugs into React, she enjoys dropping cheeky memes in chat, and playing all too many video games with her partner, and her dog Zelda.

 ### Luna Ruan {#luna-ruan}